blooms in the cold subalpine herbfields

 - Range

 - Throughout New Zealand from Northland to Stewart Island.
 Most common in subalpine and alpine areas.
-Also found on the Chatham Islands.
+Also found on Chatham Islands.

 - Endemism